michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 6. And our Lord said, Hear what saith the unrighteous judge.

-7. But shall not Aloha do vengeance for his chosen, who cry to him by day and by night, and prolong his spirit towardsOr, upon them. them?
+7. But shall not Aloha do vengeance for his chosen, who cry to him by day and by night, and prolong his spirit towards

 8. I tell you he will avenge them speedily.
 Nevertheless, when the Son of man shall come, will he find faith upon the earth?